Is the stimulation of the foot for health conditions in other parts of the body using specific hand and finger techniques

 Is the stimulation of the hands for health conditions in other parts of the body.

-is the stimulation of the oracle of the external ear for health conditions in other parts of the body using specific hand and finger techniques.
+is the stimulation of the auricle of the external ear for health conditions in other parts of the body using specific hand and finger techniques.

 Is a healing therapy on the face.
 It is a hybrid practice including principles of reflexology and facial acupuncture.